U.N. Chief Makes Secret Bid to Win Release of American Detainee in Iran

 But the arrangement didn’t include the release of Siamak Namazi (Baquer had yet to be imprisoned).

 U.S. officials say that Kerry had extracted a pledge from Iran’s Zarif, to release Siamak Namazi just weeks after the Iran nuclear negotiations were concluded, but the Iranians failed to deliver.
-One former US official said Zarif may have underestimated the degree of opposition within the Tehran regime to releasing the Namazis.
+One former U.S. official said Zarif may have underestimated the degree of opposition within the Tehran regime to releasing the Namazis.

-Frustrated by the lack of progress, the United States turned in mid-2016 to then secretary general, Ban Ki-moon, to take up the case.
+Frustrated by the lack of progress, the United States turned in mid-2016 to then-U.N.
+Secretary-General Ban Ki-moon to take up the case.

-Ban instructed his deputy, Jan Eliasson, a former Swedish Foreign Minister who had a long-standing relationship with the Iranians, to take the lead.
+Ban instructed his deputy, Jan Eliasson, a former Swedish foreign Mmnister who had a long-standing relationship with the Iranians, to take the lead.

-At the same time, Ban wrote to the Supreme Leader, Ali Khamenei, on behalf of Baquer.
+At the same time, Ban wrote to the supreme leader, Ali Khamenei, on behalf of Baquer.
 But the U.N. did not make a similar effort on behalf of Siamak, who is not associated with the United Nations, fearing it might undermine their effort to seek Baquer’s release.
 Still, that effort went nowhere.

-During their final week in office, Obama administration officials sought to enlist the support of Guterres, the newly elected secretary general, according to the former U.S. official.
+During their final week in office, Obama administration officials sought to enlist the support of Guterres, the newly elected secretary-general, according to the former U.S. official.

 “We were trying to get him to raise it in his first communication with the Supreme Leader,” said one former U.S. official.
 “He didn’t want his first communication with the Supreme Leader to be on this issue.”